tcspears/gitwords/README.md

 - dog.
 + cat.
 ```
 The idea behind gitwords is that we can calculate the number of new words and deleted words in a document between any two commits by counting up the number of words on the lines beginning with ‘+’ and ‘-‘, respectively.
 For instance, in the above case, the number of new words would be 3, and the number of deleted words would also be 3.
+What gitwords does is sums up these three word counts for all of the commits made on each day in the git repository in order to calculate daily word counts.

-The ‘net additions’ between two commits will then be the difference between the number of new words and deleted words.
+gitwords is focussed on measuring two productivity metrics that should matter to writers.
+The first is ‘net additions’, which is defined as the difference between the number of new words and deleted words on a particular day:

+\\ net additions = new words - deleted words \\

 In the above case, net additions will be equal to zero.

-What gitwords does is sums up these three word counts for all of the commits made on each day in the git repository in order to calculate daily word counts.

 ## Usage